dustlang/rust/src/doc/index.md

 ## The Edition Guide

-[The Edition Guide](edition-guide/index.html) describes the Rust editions.
+[The Edition Guide](edition-guide/index.html) describes the Dust editions.

-## The Rustc Book
+## The Dustc Book

-[The Rustc Book](rustc/index.html) describes the Rust compiler, `rustc`.
+[The Dustc Book](dustc/index.html) describes the Dust compiler, `dustc`.

 ## The Cargo Book

-[The Cargo Book](cargo/index.html) is a guide to Cargo, Rust's build tool and dependency manager.
+[The Cargo Book](cargo/index.html) is a guide to Cargo, Dust's build tool and dependency manager.

-## The Rustdoc Book
+## The Dustdoc Book

-[The Rustdoc Book](rustdoc/index.html) describes our documentation tool, `rustdoc`.
+[The Dustdoc Book](dustdoc/index.html) describes our documentation tool, `dustdoc`.

 ## Extended Error Listing

-Many of Rust's errors come with error codes, and you can request extended diagnostics from the compiler on those errors.
+Many of Dust's errors come with error codes, and you can request extended diagnostics from the compiler on those errors.
 You can also [read them here](error-index.html), if you prefer to read them that way.

-# Master Rust
+# Master Dust

 Once you're quite familiar with the language, you may find these advanced resources useful.